ecadlabs/taquito/integration-tests/README.md

 # Taquito Integration Tests

 The `taquito/integration-tests` directory contains the integration test suite for Taquito.
-These tests will be executed against live Tezos testnets.
+These tests are executed against live Tezos testnets, ensuring a comprehensive evaluation of various Taquito use cases.

 ## Running Integration Tests Against a Tezos Testnet

-These tests cover various Taquito use cases against a live Tezos testnet.
-To run tests in this environment, ensure that you have:
+To run tests in this environment, make sure you have:

 - Taquito source code cloned to your local machine
 - A compatible version of Node.js installed (see the top-level README.md)